PaulDevelop/Library.Auth/README.md

 implementation must check whether the user with the id *$id* has the role with the name *$roleName*.
 You don't call the *IRoleChecker*'s directly; it is called from within the *Authorisator*'s check method.

+The variables collection contains variables, which can be used in the patterns as described in the list below.

 The next step is to add an access restriction, which is done by calling the *addAccessRestriction* method on the *Authorisator* object.
 This method takes a [AccessRestriction](src/class/AccessRestriction.php) object as parameter, which has the following properties:

 - pattern

     A pattern describing the resource's url.
-You can use the variable *%baseHost%*, which will contain the server's second and top level domain (equals the domain without subdomains).
-Also you can add the wildcard (*) at the end;
-    that way all urls "under" that path are protected as well.
+In this example we defined the variable *baseHost*, which we can use by surrounding the name with % signs (%baseUrl%).
+If you add a wildcard (*) at the end, all urls starting with the given path are protected as well.

 - authenticator